mdn/translated-content-de/files/de/learn/forms/form_validation/index.md

   box-sizing: border-box;
 }

-/* Dies ist unser Stil für die ungültigen Felder */ input:invalid {
+/* This is our style for the invalid fields */ input:invalid {
   border-color: #900;
   background-color: #fdd;